-Obama Outraged By Wiretap Claim, Trump Relationship Two More Strained Than Ever
+Obama Outraged By Trump Wiretap Claim, Two Relationship More Strained Than Ever

 Since then, a spokesperson for the former president has insisted the administration long prided itself on a rule of never interfering with any Justice Department led probe and “neither President Obama nor any White House official ever ordered surveillance on any U.S. citizen.”

-According to The Journal, up until then Obama had made it a point of trying to remain cordial with his successor, particularly during the transition period between the two administrations.
+According to the Journal, up until then, Obama had made it a point of trying to remain cordial with his successor, particularly during the transition period between the two administrations.

-Meanwhile, Trump supporters have floated the idea that Obama sees himself as “at war” with successor and officials that remain loyal to him have been behind the widespread leaks emanating from the White House.
+Meanwhile, Trump supporters have floated the idea that Obama sees himself as “at war” with his successor and officials who remain loyal to him have been behind the widespread leaks emanating from the White House.

-White House press secretary Sean Spicer has since hinted that the president bases his claims on “reports concerning potentially politically motivated investigations.”
+White House Press Secretary Sean Spicer has since hinted that the president bases his claims on “reports concerning potentially politically motivated investigations.”

 Reports are the two men have not spoken since Trump phoned Obama to thank him for a letter he left for him at the White House.
 The called went unanswered, as Obama was on vacation at the time.
 Just prior to that Obama insisted he had no intention of publicly responding to every outlandish tweet posted by Trump.

-Former director of national intelligence James Clapper and ongoing FBI Director James Comey have both joined the growing list of those publicly claiming to have no knowledge that would corroborate any of Trump’s assertions.
+Former Director of National Intelligence James Clapper and ongoing FBI Director James Comey have both joined the growing list of those publicly claiming to have no knowledge that would corroborate any of Trump’s assertions.

 Meanwhile, the New York Times has reported the president has come up a bit sketchy in the details department since launching his claims, particularly about how such an elaborate scheme could be carried out.
 Nonetheless, several of his senior staffers have since publicly called for a congressional investigation of the alleged incident.